j-beaudry/okd_bare_metal/config/README.md

 [...]
 ```

 **NOTE:** In our DNS (external) we had to look for the section where the "Type TXT" appears.
-Then we entered "_acme-challenge.apps.mbr.domain.abc" for "Entry" and "dL2prHMK152EdcZkcvUA18rsqCJihKoBIkXxyMK3VH5" for "Value".
+Then we entered "_acme-challenge.apps.<OKD_SUBDOMAIN>.domain.abc" for "Entry" and "dL2prHMK152EdcZkcvUA18rsqCJihKoBIkXxyMK3VH5" for "Value".
 This will vary according to each reality.

 Once the record has been deployed, press Enter to obtain the certificate.
 You should get a feedback like below...